RichDom2185/pythonbuddy-issue-tracker/README.md

 ### For loops

-The iterator of the for loop is evaluated all at once.
-This is **not meant to be permanent**, and simply a workaround due to time constraints.
-Until this is fixed, Python Buddy will not be able to support early return, break, or continue statements.
+The iterator of the for loop is evaluated all at once and coerced to a list.
+This is **not meant to be permanent**, and simply a workaround due to lack of support for generator expressions for now.
+As a consequence, there may be some edge cases involving early return, break, or continue statements wher Python Buddy gives an incorrect result.

 Implication: If your iterator has side effects, they will be evaluated first before the body of the for loop is even executed once.